jsjs66-hub/JS.io/_pages/en/index.md

   - /index.html
 ---
 ## About
-Sheng Jiang, male, from Guangxi, China.
-Currently an undergraduate student in the Department of Physics, Wuhan University, enrolled in Fall 2023.
+**Sheng Jiang** is an undergraduate student in the Department of Physics at Wuhan University.
+His main research interests lie in the field of semiconductors.

+Outside of his academic life, he is a badminton enthusiast and enjoys hiking and traveling.
+He grew up in Beihai, a picturesque coastal city in southern China.

 Contact: 182-7795-6006